SpaceXe-tech/yt-api/docs/README.md

 ### Web-Interfaces

-The following projects provides web-interfaces for interacting with Youtube-Downloader-API
+The following projects provide web-interfaces for interacting with Youtube-Downloader-API

 | Index  |  🎁 Projects  | ⭐ Stars                       |
 |--------| ------------- |-------------------------------|